tjohnson250/overview_causal_inference/README.md

 You can view the processed slides here: https://tjohnson250.github.io/overview_causal_inference/overview_causal_inference.html#1

+Use the arrow keys to advance the slides and be sure to press 'p' to see additional notes and references.

 If you have feedback or spot an error, please submit an issue on this project's repo.